Bryan Grey of OfficialBryanGrey tells us about his TRAFFIC BLUEPRINT FOR BLOGS guide.

 Bryan Grey: My competitors are mostly virtual assistant companies, with hundreds of recruited virtual assistants at their beck and call.

-I plan to stay in the game by building the domain authority of my website so I can dominate Google search engine for my industry keywords.
+I plan to stay in the game by building the domain authority of my website so I can dominate the Google search engine for my industry keywords.

 I’m delving heavily into SEO to rank my blog posts higher in the search engine results position.